thefalc/multi-agent-ai-sdr-flink-orchestrator/README.md

 Kafka and Flink, running on Confluent Cloud, are used to move data around between services.
 The web application doesn't know anything about LLMs, Kafka, or Flink.

 The `agents` application is a Python app that includes routes to the different agents and API endpoints called by Confluent to consume messages from Kafka topics.
-These API endpoints take care of all the AI magic to generate a meal plan and grocery list.
+These API endpoints take care of all the AI magic to generate an lead engagement plan.

 # What you'll need
 In order to set up and run the application, you need the following: